- 1The expression of approval or agreement: a loud murmur of assent he nodded assentMore example sentences

 - Despite complaints from Independents about the difficulty in securing assentors, the field has the largest number of Independents for decades.

-Middle English: from Old French as(s)enter (verb), as(s)ente (noun), based on Latin assentiri, from ad- 'toward' + sentire 'feel, think'.
+Middle English: from Old French as(s)enter (verb), as(s)ente (noun), based on Latin assentire, from ad- 'towards' + sentire 'feel, think'.